JGEnglishLab/TRE-MPRA-Pipeline/README.md

 # TMP

 Welcome to the TRE massively parallel reporter assay pipeline (TMP) github.
-This code was designed for users to be able to analyze their own fastq after performing MPRA studies using the TRE library from the english lab.
+This code was designed for users to be able to analyze their own fastq after performing MPRA studies using the TRE library from the English lab.

 ## Downloading Instructions